pedrovgp/mtg-nltk/README.md

 Actually, it describes the relation 'Terror' -> 'Soltari Visionary'.
 The inverse relation would look different.

 Joining on the in and out graphs of all cards in a deck would result in the decks relationship graph.
 That's where we want to extract our features from.
 This is still ongoing work (help is welcome and appreciated, I would love to discuss ideias).
-A simplified collased "deck relations graph" could look like this:
+A simplified collapsed "deck relations graph" could look like this:

+<a name="deck-graph-relations"></a>
 ![deck graph relations](pics/decks_graphs/00deck_frustrado_dano_as_is.png "deck graph relations")

 Files 04a and 04b outline a few other ideas (not yet implemented).